Failure to act lawsuit for your naturalization

 Procedure and costs

 A failure to act lawsuit may be considered if the authority fails to make a decision on your naturalization application for more than 3 months without a valid reason.
-An extension to 12 months is currently being discussed (as of January 2026).
-Filing the action may prompt the authority to deal with the application and reach a decision, without guaranteeing that naturalization will be granted.
+Filing the action may prompt the authority to deal with the application and reach a decision.
 Any missing documents may still be requested if necessary.

 For example, proceedings in Thuringia can currently take up to 4 years.
-Depending on the specific case, an action for failure to act may lead to a decision being made earlier.
+The authority in Hanover is also overloaded, resulting in delays of several months.
+Depending on the specific case, an action for failure to act may lead to a decision being made on your application earlier.

 Start your failure to act lawsuit